 Two Types of Visits: What to Expect

 For educational groups, there are two main types of visits to choose from:

 1) The first consists of a 30-minute introductory talk by a guide plus a question-and-answer session, a video presentation, and visit of the Mandir.
 This takes approximately two hours.
 Please allow extra time if you would like to visit the Souvenir Shop or/and if you have students filling out the worksheets.
 This visit is free of charge.

 2) The second includes all of the above as well as a visit to the educational ‘Understanding Hinduism’ exhibition.
 This visit takes about two-and-a-half hours, and is especially recommended for all school groups.
-A nominal charge of £1.50 per student is applicable, which includes the price of the ‘Understanding Hinduism’ guide book.
+A nominal charge of £1.50 per student is applicable.
 (All teachers enter at the concessionary rate.)

 Depending on the timing and group sizes, most school visits will more or less cover the following: